justinnavarr0-ga/course-materials/projects/project-2/project-2.md

 You get to decide what you want to build - as long as it meets the technical requirements outlined below.

-Additionally as part of the project's requirements, you'll be required to take and pass a Project Assessment.

 **This project will push you both technically and collaboratively!**

 You'll likely be working as part of a team in the workplace and **this project will provide you with that important team development experience.**